Oakwood Marina is a family business venture.

 Thank you to all those who came and supported us then and since and we look forward to welcoming old and new faces through 2019.

 Our tea room is open for boaters and those who just like to get out into the countryside.
 Take your dog for a walk in the fields or just sit and watch the boats drift-by.

 We have just a few mooring spaces left.

-Its taken a long time, for one reason or other and we still have bits to do like providing a formal entrance but we are nearly there and have appointed a marina manager to ensure everyone who joins us is welcomed and catered for.
+Its taken a long time, for one reason or other and we still have bits to do but our entrance gates are nearly completed and we are getting there.

 Funding of the project is supported by a grant from the Rural Development Programme for England (RDPE) administered via the Rural Payments Agency as part of European Agricultural Fund for Rural Development (EAFRD).

 Our site is set in a beautiful tranquil rural location, yet close to amenities and main transport routes.